a-akashdeep/a-akashdeep.github.io/_pages/work.md

 - Conference talks and posters on magnetism, spintronics, RuO₂-based systems, magnon transport, magnetoresistance, and Hall effects
 - Internal seminars and subgroup updates explaining new results, measurement artifacts, theory–experiment links, and follow-up plans
 - Beamtime updates, technical reports, figures, and manuscripts
-- Documentation for tools, workflows, and user-facing procedures
+- Documentation for tools, workflows, SOPs, user-facing procedures, and analysis routines

 ### What this shows